 What Happens If I Don’t Have Money for Cash to Close?

 This depends on the terms of the contract.
 In some cases, the deal won’t close if you don’t have enough funds.
-Sometimes, you can get sued for non-performance, or the buyer would suffer from the responsibility of paying for it.
+Sometimes, you can get sued for non-performance, or be held to the responsibility of paying for it.

 What If My Cash to Close Is Negative?

 Negative cash to close is a good thing because it means you have extra money to spend.
-This usually happens when you get an excellent closing deal or a lender finances you more than you truly need.
+This usually happens when you get an excellent closing deal or a lender finances you more than you truly need which can result in additional money being distributed to you.